HouzuoGuo/laitos/doc/Daemon: system maintenance.md

     sudo ./laitos -config <CONFIG FILE> -daemons ...,maintenance,...

 ## Usage
-System maintenance is run automatically 10 minutes after laitos daemon starts up, and then at regular interval (specified in configuration).
+System maintenance is run automatically 10 minutes after laitos daemon starts up, and then at regular interval specified in configuration.

 Manual action is not required.

 ## Tips
 System maintenance does not have to run too often.
-Running at interval of 12 hours (432000 seconds) or 24 hours (864000 seconds) is often good enough.
+Let it run daily is usually good enough.

 The additional softwares installed during maintenance are:
 - Dependencies of PhantomJS, used by [browser-in-browser](https://github.com/HouzuoGuo/laitos/wiki/Web-service:-browser-in-browser) and [text-based interactive web browser](https://github.com/HouzuoGuo/laitos/wiki/Toolbox:-interactive-web-browser).
   The two features may not function properly until system maintenance has run for the first time.
-- Utilities for synchronising system clock.
+- Clock synchronisation tools.
-- Zip file tools that are useful for maintaining application bundles for [public cloud](https://github.com/HouzuoGuo/laitos/wiki/Public-cloud).
+- Zip file manipulation tools.
-- Network diagnosis tools.
+- Network and system diagnosis tools.